thomasdane/wordFrequencyCounter/Readme.txt

 2. Do we need to load entire book into memory?
 Could we parse it bit by bit?
 Discussion below.
+- What if the book is in another language?
+I added unicode support and tests for non-latin alphabets.

 Discussion: how to quickly read a large text file